Alaskan Frontiers: Gay Travel Adventure

 Explore Alaska’s highlights on this trip led by a local gay outdoors specialist.
 Kayak to a glacier, raft a glacial whitewater river, hike in Denali National Park, trek across a glacier with crampons, take a scenic bush flight, voyage across Prince William Sound and more!
 Traverse the wilderness: Fairbanks, Denali, McCarthy, Kennicott Glacier, Valdez, Anchorage and all points in between!

-Today we arrive in Fairbanks, Alaska’s “Golden Heart” city.
-With around 70,000 residents, Fairbanks is Alaska’s second-largest community and hub of Alaska’s vast Interior and Arctic regions.
+Today we arrive in Anchorage, Alaska.
 Our hotel offers a complimentary airport shuttle upon request, or you can take a taxi.

-Today we take a scenic 3-hour drive south to Denali.
-As a result, we will begin our exploration of Denali with about two hours near the Denali Park Visitor Center where you can explore the trails and visitor center.
+Today we will begin our exploration of Denali with about two hours near the Denali Park Visitor Center where you can explore the trails and visitor center.
 Also, shop at the Alaska Geographic bookstore, and get lunch on your own.

 Next, we will head deep into the wilderness of Denali National Park on a wildlife-watching shuttle bus to Toklat.
 Virtually the only way to get into the park is via the park buses.
 These are modified school buses traveling on a gravel road.
 Therefore, the pristine alpine scenery and frequent wildlife sightings mean this journey is often a trip highlight for visitors.
 Don’t forget your camera and binoculars!
 Dinner will be at a locally owned restaurant famous for its Alaskan seafood.